jldeen/jldeen/README.md

 # Hey, I'm Jessica 🥃

-I'm a Principal Content Engineer at [Microsoft](https://microsoft.com) specializing in DevOps, Linux, Containers, and Open Source.
+I'm a [TBA] at [TBA](https://jessicadeen.com) specializing in DevOps, Linux, Containers, and Open Source.

 I reside in Northern California with my wife, kids, and puppies.